rdammkoehler/DockerKata/29_fetch_logs.md

 ## Overview

-In this exercise we will start a container and interact with it through a web browser, causing it to create log output.
+In this exercise, we will start a container and interact with it through a web browser, causing it to create log output.
 We will then get log output using a docker command.
 We will then stop the container.

 ## Kata Steps